HusnainRKI/ms-copilot-gateway/README.md

     *   MS365 Copilot has different UI selectors, WebSocket behaviors (RS-separated JSON messages, full responses per update, potentially new WebSocket per prompt), and character limits (e.g., 8000 characters) compared to the standard `copilot.microsoft.com`.
     *   The implementation for MS365 Copilot in [`copilot_clients/m365_client.py`](copilot_clients/m365_client.py:1) attempts to address these differences.
     *   Configuration for MS365 Copilot (URLs, selectors) can be found and may need modification in [`config.py`](config.py:1).
+    *   **Turn Limit**: M365 Copilot has a conversation turn limit, reportedly around 30 turns (i.e., you can send up to 30 messages, but the 31st may fail).
 *   **Character Limits**:
     *   Standard Microsoft Copilot (`copilot.microsoft.com`) typically has a character limit of around 10,240 characters.
     *   Microsoft 365 Copilot is reported to have a character limit of around 8,000 characters.
     *   The gateway now always processes the full conversation history from the client's request to construct the prompt sent to Copilot.
 Combined with long system prompts from the client, this can easily exceed Copilot's character limits.
     *   **No File Attachment Support**: This gateway currently does not support file attachments.
 Interactions are limited to text-based prompts and responses.
+    *   **Handling Limit Errors**: If your message exceeds the character limit, the Copilot web interface (in your browser) will typically display an error message stating the message cannot be sent.
+The gateway's interaction will be paused at this point.
+To continue, you must manually shorten your message content directly in the Copilot chat input within the browser and then resend it.
 *   **Dedicated Debugging Profile**: For Chrome DevTools Protocol (CDP) automation, this script launches Microsoft Edge with a dedicated, separate user profile (typically located at `%TEMP%/edge_debug_profile_temp` or a similar path in your system's temporary directory, as defined by `debug_profile_dir` in [`config.py`](config.py:1)).
 This is a **necessary** measure due to security enhancements in Chromium-based browsers (including Edge version 136 and later).
     *   **Security Background**: Chromium intentionally restricts the use of the `--remote-debugging-port` (or `--remote-debugging-pipe`) with the *default* user data directory.
 This is a security measure to prevent malicious actors from exploiting the remote debugging feature to access sensitive user data, especially cookies, from the user's main profile.
     *   **Why a Separate Profile is Required**: To enable remote debugging for automation, a custom (non-default) user data directory must be specified (via the `--user-data-dir` switch).
 This script adheres to this requirement by creating and using a temporary profile.
 This ensures that the automation operates in an isolated environment, separate from your main browser profile and its data.
 It also uses a different encryption key for any data stored within this temporary profile, further protecting your main profile's data.